dscho/xkcd/content/comics/2008-12-10-no-one-must-know.md

 [Cueball enters.]

-[Black Hat and Danish look at each other and let go of each others hands.]
+[Black Hat and Danish look at each other and let go of each other's hands.]

 [Black Hat holds a bloody sack, while Danish pushes down on a shovel to make a hole for what is presumably Cueball's body.]